tconfrey/BrainTool/index.md

 <div class="row">
 <div class="cell left" >
 <h2>
-<br/>You spend all your time working in a browser.
+You spend all your time working in a browser.
 But the browser doesn't support your workflow.
 <br/><br/>
 With BrainTool all your tools & online information sources are organized by Topic in the BrainTool side panel.
 <br/><br/>